nishant-ranjan28/blog-site/content/blog/create first PR/index.md

 ---
 title: Create your first Pull Request
 date: "2020-02-20T22:40:32.169Z"
-description: As a begineer creating a PR could be confusing so here I am going to explain.
+description: As a begineer creating a PR could be confusing so here I am going to explain in details and a very simple way.
 tags: ['2020', 'git', 'github']
 disqus: true
 ---